doubleII/Test/Angular/Checklists/0001-creating-angular-app.md

 ```

 ## Connect to the rest-api
-If your use resp-api, add this guy into `Global.asax.cs`
+If you connect your ui to a rest-api, add this guy into `Global.asax.cs`

 `
        protected void Application_BeginRequest()